 4. Completing the Chart

 Starting the first day of class, instructors will need to complete a seating chart each day until the class seating is finalized.
-However, instructors do not need to submit it until it is finalized.
+However, instructors do not need to submit the chart until it is finalized.

-- NOTE: Instructors should save all of their charts and roll sheets to facilitate contact tracing until the final seating chart is set and submitted.
+NOTE: Instructors should save all of their charts to facilitate classroom tracing until the final seating chart is set and submitted.

 5. Submitting the Chart

-Once the final seating chart is complete, instructors must submit it by the end of the day Sept.
-2 using the online Qualtrics form listed in step 1.
+Once the final seating chart is complete, instructors must submit it by the end of the day January 21 using the online Qualtrics form in step 1.

 Classrooms with Movable Chairs

 In the case of classrooms with movable chairs, instructors should ensure that the chairs are arranged consistent with how they are depicted on the seating chart.
-Since close contact group work is to be avoided, there should be no need for chairs to be moved and/or arranged differently than they are depicted on the seating chart.
 If the chairs and desks do deviate from what is depicted on the seating chart, instructors should work with their students so that the depicted order is restored at the beginning and/or end of class.

 Seating Chart AlternativesMany courses on campus do not utilize traditional classroom environments for face-to-face instruction.
 This could include lab-based classes in which students are largely moving about in a laboratory setting and/or conducting work outside in a field setting.
-Instructors who feel that assigned seating and the utilization of a seating chart is not possible in their class should contact Amanda Debastiani (email@example.com).
-She will make note of your course, identify a relevant contact in case contact tracing should be needed, and explore alternatives to assigned seating.
+Instructors who feel that assigned seating and the utilization of a seating chart is not possible in their class should contact Amanda DeBastiani ( firstname.lastname@example.org).
+She will make note of your course, identify a relevant contact in case classroom tracing should be needed, and explore alternatives to assigned seating.